MAZterXP/testwolf/README.md

 1.39 RC (2021-10-18)
 --------------------
 - Added music volume control, to allow users to balance the loudness of the music with the sound effects (suggested by mOBSCENE).
-Note that sound effects volume (both digital and FM) can be changed through your sound card's mixer app.
+Note that sound effects volume (both digitized and FM) can be changed through your sound card's mixer app.
 The MPU-401 device's volume, on the other hand, usually has no readily-available software-based control, justifying this feature.
 - Made Tab key functions a separate menu -- it was previously unclear that the menu option cycles through four possibilities.
 - Now supports negative parameters for COMP, to disable the specified options (and enable everything else).
 - Player respawn now properly marks pushwalls and bonuses that have been previously pushed/seen.
 This modifies the savegame format -- older savegames will be automatically updated to the new format, but newer savegames will not work properly with older versions of wolfdosmpu (which you should generally avoid anyway).